jkotlinski/durexforth/CONTRIBUTING.md

 # Thanks!

-Thank you for considering a contribution to Durexforth!
+Thank you for considering a contribution to durexForth!

 ## Submitting an Issue